 Government grants are available to help consumers invest in renewable energies.
 Check with the local government and find out about any possible programs you may be eligible for.
 For instance, you might find that installation of wind or solar structures is free, or you might see a tax benefit by installing a tankless water heater.

 Solar panels can be easily installed on your home and are used to collect energy from the sun for use in your home.
 But, you must think about some things prior to doing this.
 One of the main things to consider prior to installing solar panels is the amount of sunlight your home gets.
 If you home is shaded, the amount of energy collected from solar panels will be greatly reduced.

 Replace or clean your furnace filters yearly, and recheck them monthly.
 Adding filters to your warm-air registers is not a bad idea, either.
-This helps keep debris (or Hot Wheels cars) from getting into heating ducts and reducing efficiency.
+Register filters will help prevent debris increasing efficiency.

 Instead of using a clothes dryer, hang your clothes in the sun to dry in the summer months.
 In addition to the energy savings, you clothes will smell incredible.
 It is a fresher smell than you would get from the dryer.
 In addition, you will save a lot of money on your monthly utility bills.